For 50 years, the Legal Education Opportunity Program has made law school accessible for disadvantaged students.

 LEOP was critical to making that dream a reality, she says, especially since she is raising a young son alone.
 “Law school is one of those places where they throw you in the deep end and say, ‘Figure it out,’ ” she said.
 “Not only did LEOP keep me afloat in times when I would have definitely drowned on my own, it taught me how to navigate proficiently through the uncharted waters of my legal education.”

-At UC Hastings, Mendez participated in the Startup Legal Garage and worked as a law clerk at Sideman & Bancroft.
+At UC Law SF, Mendez participated in the Startup Legal Garage and worked as a law clerk at Sideman & Bancroft.
 She also received the Bay Area Minority Law Student Scholarship each year.
 Her goal is to work in-house at a startup.
 “Unlike other students whose parents have graduate degrees or are professionals, we can’t turn to home for help during law school,” she said.
 “But we can turn to LEOP.”

 Ensuring Diversity in the Law

 McGriff has plans to make LEOP even more robust through new initiatives.
 She plans to fortify partnerships with faculty, expand bar preparation opportunities, launch a mock interview program, add a programmatic component to address students’ executive functioning skills, and strengthen social bonds through interclass mentoring and social events.
 She also wants to find new ways to support students beyond academics by teaching them what she calls “corridor competence” and helping them understand the “written and unwritten rules” of the working world.
 Above all, she wants them to thrive because these students are uniquely positioned to address disparities in the legal profession.

 “America’s population is diverse, and it needs representation from a diverse group of people who care about their concerns and can change the trajectory of underserved communities or influence policy,” McGriff said.
 “LEOP helps these bright students become all they’re meant to be.”